-Dentists spend a lot of time sitting down on the dental chair.
+Dentists spend a lot of time sitting down on their dental operator chair.
 Now, Research has indicated that one of the important aspects to consider when you are choosing seating is the angle the chair will place between thighs and the upper body.

-Most office chairs place the thighs at a 90 degree angle to the upper body, which can put stress on the lumbar system.
+Most dental operator chairs place the thighs at a 90 degree angle to the upper body, which can put stress on the lumbar system.
 Research indicates that increasing the angle to 135 degrees is better as it reduces pressure on the spine.

 Increasing the angle between thighs and the upper body means the spine takes on its natural 's' shaped position.